 If you have ever studied colour in detail or know about colour psychology, then you will know that individual colours can evoke specific feelings and each colour has a different meaning.
-As a crystal therapist (yes, I’m a bit woo-woo) I use the colours in crystals to link to the chakras and colours are just as important within websites.
+As a former crystal therapist (yes, I’m a bit woo-woo) I use the colours in crystals to link to the chakras and colours are just as important within websites.

 There are many great sources for colour therapy and colour meanings online, but below you will find a list of colours and some of their meanings:

 Red – grabs your attention, is a call to action and is energetic but can also be provocative and represent danger

 Orange – is associated with abundance, fun and vitality and using peach tones can be a softer way of introducing this colour to your site

 Yellow – is joyful and optimistic and can give a lively sunny feel to your website

 Green – can be associated with nature as well as balance, serenity and wealth depending on the shade you use

 Blue – suggests honesty, trustworthiness and dependability